 We’re here to listen.
 Let’s talk today.

 The Harmony Addiction Recovery Group provides comprehensive and holistic care, tailored to each individual, in multiple locations across the East Coast.
-Several of our inpatient treatment programs offer supervised detoxification programs that can provide you with the supervision and support you need in the early stages of recovery.
+Several of our inpatient residential treatment programs offer medically supervised alcohol detox programs that can provide you with the supervision and support you need in the early stages of recovery.
 Dial (866) 461-4474 to learn about available programs near you!

-Alcohol Rehab Centers with Partner Programs in North Carolina
+Rehab Centers with Partner Alcohol Detox Programs in North Carolina

 Individuals who are at risk of withdrawal symptoms and those who have experienced seizures during alcohol withdrawal before may require the use of medication-assisted treatment to safely transition through this cleansing process.
 Benzodiazepines are an example of a medication that can be used, with medical supervision, to provide relief from some of the symptoms associated with alcohol withdrawal.
 Finding some level of relief can decrease your risk of relapsing and allow you to get your feet under you regarding your recovery, while in a safe and supportive environment.